rodneylab/sveltekit-session-cookies/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/rodneylab/sveltekit-session-cookies)

 Demo code for handling temporarily caching user input form data using Session Storage to improve user experience in SvelteKit.
-The code accompanies the <a aria-label="Open Rodney Lab blog post on using Session storage with Svelte Kit" href="https://rodneylab.com/sveltekit-session-cookies/">video on using Session Storage with Svelte stores in SvelteKit</a>.
+The code accompanies the <a aria-label="Open Rodney Lab blog post on using Session cookies with Svelte Kit" href="https://rodneylab.com/sveltekit-session-cookies/">video on using the SvelteKit session store with HttpOnly cookies</a>.
 If you have any questions, please drop a comment at the bottom of that page.

 ## Building and previewing the site